apache/nuttx/configs/README.txt

   LPC4370FET100 MCU.
 Based on the LPC4300 Xplorer port and provided by Lok Tep.

+configs/makerlisp
+  This port use the MakerLips machine based on an eZ80F091 ez80Acclaim!
+  Microcontroller, and the Zilog ZDS-II Windows command line tools.
+The development environment is Cygwin under Windows.
+A Windows native development environment is available but has not been verified.

 configs/maple
   NuttX support for the LeafLab's Maple and Maple Mini boards.
 These boards are based on the STM32F103RBT6 chip for the standard version and on the